 Stroll to nearby Durham City park-and-ride to visit the strikingly beautiful Durham Cathedral – one of Europe’s greatest medieval buildings and the resting place of St Cuthbert and the Venerable Bede, often referred to as ‘the father of English history’ – but book in advance to tour Durham Castle, a working university building.
 Green-fingered guests should make the 4-mile foray to Crook Hall and Gardens.
 Durham City’s 13th Century Grade I listed medieval hall provides a spectacular backdrop to the gardens.
 History buffs should venture 14 miles across country to explore one of the UK’s most significant historic buildings, Auckland Castle, palace of the Prince Bishops of Durham for almost 900 years; and journey 11 miles to take a tram ride back in time to the 1820s, 1900s and 1940s at Beamish, The Living Museum of the North.

-Set in a sprawling parkland estate, family-run Ramside Hall Hotel and Golf Club is a 4-star hotel that offers 5-star service.
+Set in a sprawling parkland estate, family-run Ramside Hall Hotel, Golf and Spa is a 4-star hotel that offers 5-star service.
 Boasting two of the best golf courses in the region, award-winning cuisine, and a stunning multi-million-pound spa (opens July), it is one of the top resorts in North East England.

-Golf tips from the golf pro at Ramside Hall Hotel and Golf Club:
+Golf tips from the golf pro at Ramside Hall Hotel, Golf and Spa:

 - Trust your first instinct on the course as its normally right